If you’re the CEO or sales director of a server colocation company, you already have a lot on your plate.

 This is such an important mindset shift that’s so critical.

-And we see so many colocation centers completely dropping the ball on this – where nearly all of the content that’s on their home page and nearly all of the stuff that they’re sharing on social media is kind of me-me-me, salesy, self-promotional stuff.
+And we see so many colocation centers completely dropping the ball on this – where nearly all of the content on their home page and the stuff they’re sharing on social media is kind of me-me-me, salesy, self-promotional stuff.

 It’s not providing helpful, educational content.
 It’s not providing resources that have value in the eyes of the small sliver of the market that you want to stand out in front of as the best teachers in the world, as the best communicators in the world, about what it is that you do best.
 Big mistake!